Welcome to Country

 ATSI Advisory Committee

-Council’s Aboriginal and Torres Strait Islander Advisory Committee which was established in 1995 and advises Council on the issues, needs and priorities of Aboriginal and Torres Strait Islander people and communities.
-If you are interested in applying for membership of this Advisory Committee please read the ATSI Terms of Reference, Core Terms of Reference and apply using Grants section of this website.
+Council’s Aboriginal and Torres Strait Islander Advisory Committee was established in 1995 and advises Council on the issues, needs and priorities of Aboriginal and Torres Strait Islander people and communities.
+For further information please visit Advisory Committees.

 Parramatta Council holds a number of events and celebrations in NAIDOC Week (each July) to celebrate the history, culture and achievements of Aboriginal Torres Strait Islander peoples.
 Every year Council with the support of the ATSI Advisory Committee runs the Barramattagul Fun Day at Prince Albert Park.
 Activities include weaving workshops, musical acts, food and art stalls and dancing.

 Council also commemorates Sorry Day on 26 May each year as part of the Nationwide Sorry Day acknowledgements.
 This event is of particular significance to the area as the Stolen Generation began outside the Parramatta Town Hall in 1810 through the Assimilation Policy (1810-1825).
 Governor Lachlan Macquarie believed that it would be in the best interests of the nation to ‘civilise’ the native population.
 In doing so the Native Institute was established.